19 July 2020

 ’’Hire fast, fire faster’’ is the most dangerous startup mantra and this calculation proves why.

+Hire Fast, Fire Faster is one of the startup mantras that keep persisting in the startup market.
 Yesterday someone asked me: ‘’What are the aspects that you think can make or break a startup?’’
-My answer was team, product and market.
+My answer was team, product, and market.

 Subsequently, this same person asked me: ‘’And what if you would need to rank these three factors?
 What’s the number one thing you should worry about then?’’
 And of course, having an HR tech startup myself makes me absolutely biased, but my answer was the team.

-Building a startup team is a tough challenge, though.
-Especially tech startups often find themselves in a situation where they reach that point of hyper-growth ‘all of a sudden’, requiring them to rapidly build their teams under significant time pressure.
-Also, startups have a lot of fluctuations in their hiring needs.
-Just after raising funding, the hiring machine in most cases starts running, while somewhere halfway this investment, things will likely slow down again for a while.
+Building a startup team is a tough challenge.
+Especially tech startups often find themselves in a situation where they reach that point of hyper-growth ‘out of nowhere’, requiring them to rapidly build their teams under significant time pressure.
+Moreover, startups have a lot of fluctuations in their hiring needs.
+Just after raising funding, the hiring machine in most cases starts running, while somewhere halfway through this investment, things will likely slow down again for a while.

 Another challenge that startups are facing is the war for talent.
-Everyone is looking for rockstar developers, supersonic sales stars and product gurus.
-And believe me, the chance of finding this rockstar, supersonic star or guru is pretty small.
-But since everyone is looking for them, you will likely find yourself looking for these exact same superstars with this rare ‘startup mentality’ as well (tip: listen to a chat with CharlieHR CEO Ben Gateley about the danger of the startup mentality).
+Everyone is looking for rockstar developers, supersonic sales stars, and product gurus.
+Believe me when I say, the chance of finding this rockstar, supersonic star or guru is pretty small.
+Since everyone is looking for them, you will likely find yourself looking for these exact same superstars with this rare ‘startup mentality’ as well (tip: listen to a chat with CharlieHR CEO Ben Gateley about the danger of the startup mentality).

 Here’s my business case for stop letting fear determine our team building strategy.

-Calculation: The savings of hiring fast vs. costs of firing faster
+Calculation: The savings of ‘hire fast’ vs. The costs of ‘fire faster’

 Let’s say you hire 50% faster than companies that don’t live by this mantra, as a result of having less interviews and less hiring stages.
 Here at Equalture, where we don’t want to hire fast, we spend on average 30 hours on one hire, when taking the hours of all team members participating in this process together.
 This includes the hours to: